h46incon/TextProtobufParserJs/ReadMe.md

 - `Uint8Array` if string but not utf-8, i.e. the original protobuf field is `bytes`.
 - `Array`  if field is `repeated`
 - Nested `Object` if field is `message`

+# Application

+`demo.html` use *TextProtobufParserJs* to convert text proto to JSON and pretty.

+`TextProtobufPretty` is a **uTools plugin** that do the similar job, but can redirect the JSON result to other professional JSON plugins.